Proteusiq/DanishSentiments/README.md

 jupyter lab
 ```

-In order to run the flask_app, you need to train the SGDClassifier by running **SGD_LogRG.ipynb** located in notebooks folder.
-This will generate HashVectorizer.pkl and SGDClassifier.pkl.
+In order to run the flask_app, you need to train the SGDClassifier by running [**SGD_LogRG.ipynb**](./notebooks/SGD_LogRg.ipynb) located in notebooks folder.
+This will generate _HashVectorizer.pkl_ and _SGDClassifier.pkl_ files.
 Training takes less than 2 minutes on Windows 10, 64bit 16GB RAM.

 Training data came from TrustPilot Reviews.
 I wrote a simple helper function [TrustPilotReader](https://github.com/Proteusiq/TrustPilotReader), in case you want more training data or wish to train a different language model, e.g. Norwegian Sentiment Model :).